Module

 This module focuses on nutrition and nutritional epidemiology: from the practical aspects of research to research results and public health action.
 We will see how research results are useful for public policy decisions and the implementation of public health tools such as Nutri-Score.

-Practical information
+General information

 Dates